That’s One Way to Do a Blind Tasting

 I love wine festivals.
 I love the excitement of a gigantic room filled with a dazzling array of wines waiting to be tasted and interesting and fun people to talk to about wine.
 I love strolling around, perusing the tables with their bottles all lined up, many flanked with medals for various wine awards, being loaded up with pours, swirling my glass, downing divine liquids.
 Heaven!

 But I don’t love the toll the higher than normal amount of alcohol takes on my body.
-Personally, two big glasses of wine (no, not this kind), spread out over the course of an evening, is my limit.
+Personally, two big glasses of wine (no, not this kind) spread out over the course of an evening, is my limit (As an Amazon Associate, I earn from qualifying purchases).
 And I have zero desire to try and break personal records here.

 So how do you enjoy a wine festival without going overboard and waking up the next day with a raging headache, empty wallet, or other ill fates?
 In short, regret?